+$OECD/European\ Commission,\ Joint\ survey\ on\ emerging\ green\ budgeting\ practices,\ 2021.$

+OECD, Mobilising Evidence at the Centre of Government in Lithuania.
+Strengthening decision-making and policy evaluation for long-term development, Paris: OECD, 2021.

+Mexico

+Score 6

-Score 6 So far, RIAs have often highlighted international benchmarking to reinforce their investigations.
+So far, RIAs have often highlighted international benchmarking to reinforce their investigations.
 As one example, in a recent development, the Mexican government signaled its intention to become a world leader in sustainable tourism.
 Here, sustainability relates to energy efficiency, improved environmental performance and the protection of cultural heritage.
 The government partnered with the private firm EC3 Global to support the adoption of their trademark EarthCheck science and solutions for tourism operators and companies committed to sustainable practices and to align their performance with global benchmarks, endorsed by the World Tourism Organization.
 EarthCheck is an internationally recognized environmental management and certification program with more than 1,300 members in 70 countries.
 The program improves the operational performance of member organizations and reduces costs.
 However, like in most other OECD countries, RIAs in Mexico have up to now not fully embraced a multidimensional sustainability perspective as is foreseen by the Agenda 2030 for Sustainable Development.
 This is a particular challenge against the backdrop of the United Nation's Global Goals (Sustainable Development Goals), which were supported by Mexico and require a multidimensional perspective - including social, economic and ecological dimensions - in public policymaking.
 However, Mexican government elites at the national level often still appear more likely to be aware of the SDGs than government elites in other OECD countries, which might lead to an improvement in the coming years.

+South Korea

+Score 6

-Score 6 The assessment of policy-implementation sustainability in South Korea is regulated by the 2007 Sustainable Development Act and overseen by the Presidential Commission on Sustainable Development, which reports to the Ministry of Environment.
+The assessment of policy-implementation sustainability in South Korea is regulated by the 2007 Sustainable Development Act and overseen by the Presidential Commission on Sustainable Development, which reports to the Ministry of Environment.
 This body's task is to implement, promote, share, educate, network, monitor and make policy proposals on sustainable development.
 The act addresses environmental quality, vulnerability to environmental degradation, environmental degradation level, the social and institutional capacities to respond, and responsibility sharing with the international community.
-The Moon administration has promised to focus more strongly on sustainability-related issues, including reductions in youth unemployment rates, air pollution and greenhouse-gas emissions.
-For example, the Moon administration has promised to build no new nuclear power plants and has temporarily closed 10 coal-fired power plants (although only during months with low electricity demand).
-At the same time, the government appears to be considering a continuation of previous governments' problematic practice of prioritizing economic growth, for example by issuing waivers for regulations governing economic development or apartment construction within green-belt areas.
-While President Moon has promised to highlight environmental sustainability, the actual effects on the RIA process remain to be seen.
+The Moon administration promised to focus more strongly on sustainability-related issues, including reductions in youth unemployment rates, air pollution and greenhouse gas emissions.
+For example, the Moon administration promised to build no new nuclear power plants, and additionally promised to close 30 coal-fired power plants (10 by 2022; 20 by 2034).
+At the same time, the government appeared to be considering a continuation of previous governments' problematic practice of prioritizing economic growth, for example by issuing waivers for regulations governing economic development or apartment construction within green-belt areas.
+While President Moon promised to highlight environmental sustainability, the actual effects on the RIA process remain to be seen.

+Citation: